The submental approach is used to treat fractures of the anterior mandibular body and symphysis.

 To approach complex mandibular fractures the surgeon essentially combines a right and left submandibular incision with a submental one.

 The inferior border of the mandible is marked along with the planned skin incision.
+These larger incisions are sometimes referred to as an apron incision.

 Clinical image of an exposed edentulous atrophic fractured mandible.